seahorseing-around/wsg-website/_pages/volunteer.md

 <a href="mailto:lead.volunteer@westsidescouts.org?subject=Lead Volunteer Enquiry" class="btn btn--success">Make a lead volunteer enquiry</a>
 {: .text-center}

+### Group Secretary

+The Group Secretary is a charity trustee who supports the running of the Trustee Board.
+This role would suit someone who is organised, but no formal experience is required.
+This is a flexible role, with only a small number of commitments around board meetings.
+Responsibilities include:

+- Organising Trustee Board meetings and taking minutes.
+- Support the Chair in the organisation of Annual and Extraordinary General Meetings, and take minutes at these events.

+<a href="mailto:lead.volunteer@westsidescouts.org?subject=Secretary Enquiry" class="btn btn--success">Make a sysadmin enquiry</a>
+{: .text-center}

 [//]: # ### Systems Administrator

 [//]: # The Systems Administrator maintains the essential computer systems the group depends upon, including our website, volunteer emails and file systems - they will be someone who is confident in the use of technology, but don’t necessarily need to have prior experience with web development or coding.
 This is a flexible role, with few regular commitments which can be completed quickly, but a broad scope to develop new projects.
 Responsibilities include: